-If you are 100% sure all of the above-mentioned components are all ok, then we need to look a bit deeper to find the culprit.
+If you are 100% sure all of the above-mentioned components are okay, then we need to look a bit deeper to find the culprit.

 Jeep Wrangler Knocking Noise When Accelerating

 Let’s look at a few real-world reports and experiences of Jeep Wrangler owners.

 At a stop light and accelerating or while I am coasting I hear a terrible knocking noise in my rear end.. and I can feel it coming from the rear end.
 I am hoping to god it’s not my wheel bearings… Any idea what it is??

 Some of the reported symptoms include: